 --Idaho's streak of making a 3-point basket reached 400 games in the Feb.
 19 win at Montana State.
 The last time the Vandals were held without a 3-point shot was Feb.
 27, 1997, against Long Beach State.

-37.6 -- Idaho's 3-point shooting in conference games, through Feb.
+BY THE NUMBERS: 37.6 -- Idaho's 3-point shooting in conference games, through Feb.
 19, which was the best mark in the WAC.

 STRATEGY AND PERSONNEL